H-Mateus/intro-to-rmarkdown/content/posts/2022-05-11-02-basic-formatting/index.en-gb.md

 ---

 Hear are examples of simple formating in Markdown.
-Note that everything demonstrated here, except the Equations section (section \@ref(math)), is part of the base Markdown functionality.
+Note that everything demonstrated here, except the Equations section (section <a href="#math">4</a>), is part of the base Markdown functionality.

 # Headings